Weak second Bianchi identity for static, spherically symmetric spacetimes with timelike singularities: Introduction and Main Results

-Two timelike singularities in a given spacetime can be vastly different in terms of strength.
-For example, a curvature invariant may blow up at two very different rates for them.
-A complete classification of singularities of solutions of Einstein's equations seems currently out of reach.
-Therefore, the key question raised above, in all its generality, is too big of a challenge, even though its answer remains the goal.
+Answering this question, in all its generality, is a big challenge, because a complete classification of singularities of solutions of Einstein's equations seems currently out of reach.
+For example, two timelike singularities in a given spacetime can be vastly different in terms of strength, in the sense that a curvature invariant may blow up at two very different rates for them.

-A reasonable strategy is to begin with special families of spacetimes, incrementally becoming more general.
-There are many explicit solutions of Einstein's equations where the causal structure is simple enough that everything can be worked out explicitly and the singular behavior can be fully analyzed.
-These model cases can give us clues as to what are sufficient conditions for a spacetime singularity to represent the worldline of a particle, and which type of ``atomic matter'' models can accommodate such singularities.
-We are in particular interested in ``electromagnetic matter,'' whose electromagnetic field satisfies the pre-metric Maxwell's equations, complemented with a suitable electromagnetic vacuum law, and with charged sources given by a finite number of one-dimensional timelike singularities that are assigned an energy-momentum-stress tensor in the spirit of EIH, and Wallace, except that we allow the bare rest mass to have either sign.
+Our strategy is to begin by restricting the key question to special families of spacetimes, incrementally becoming more general.
+There are many explicit solutions of Einstein's equations where the causal structure is simple enough that everything can be worked out explicitly and the singular behavior can be fully analyzed; in particular, we mention distributional approaches in \cites{GT,HS,HK,LFM,L1,L2,S,SV,Taub}.
+Such model cases can give us clues as to what the sufficient conditions {are} for a spacetime singularity to represent the world line of a particle, and which type of ``atomic matter'' models can accommodate such singularities.
+We are particularly interested in ``electromagnetic matter'', whose electromagnetic field satisfies the pre-metric Maxwell's equations, complemented with a suitable electromagnetic vacuum law, and with charged sources given by a finite number of one-dimensional timelike singularities that are assigned an energy-momentum-stress tensor in the spirit of EIH, and Wallace.